Emerging Minds COVID-19 resources – printable summary

-Supporting children during the Coronavirus (COVID-19) pandemic
+Video: Managing routines for children during the COVID-19 pandemic

 Many parents and carers may be wondering how to talk with their child or children about COVID-19 and what information to share.
 This resource is designed to help you to prepare for these conversations.